JaneSchmidt/Portfolio/README.md

 # Portfolio Repository

-Hi, my name is Jane Schmidt and this is my github portfolio containing some of the projects I have worked on throughout my time at Indiana University.
+Hi, my name is Jane Schmidt and this is my github portfolio containing some of the projects I have worked on throughout my time at Indiana University and since graduation.

 Link to see the Health Harbor application: https://healthharbor.netlify.app